Abiathar Peak

 Abiathar Peak is a mountain peak with an elevation of 10928 ft in the northeastern section of Yellowstone National Park, in the Absaroka Range of the U.S. state of Wyoming.
+It sits across and east of its better known neighbor, Barronette Peak.
 The peak was named by members of the 1885 Hague Geological Survey to honor Charles Abiathar White, a geologist and paleontologist who had participated in early western geological surveys.
 White never visited Yellowstone.